 A bus accident injury claim is usually more complicated than a traffic accident involving non-commercial vehicles.
 Not only is the cause of bus accidents often more difficult to understand, but also the bus’ insurance provider often has the power and money to fight back aggressively in order to avoid payouts.
 In addition, Georgia’s sovereign immunity laws may make it more difficult for accident victims to collect fair and timely compensation when it comes to bus accidents involving government entities, such as a transportation authority or department of transportation.

-If you have been injured in a bus accident, your first course of action should be to seek all appropriate medical care.
 Any information you can gather about the accident, including photographs of the site and witness accounts, may also help with your claim.
 Do not sign anything given to you by the bus company or insurance adjuster, as you may be signing away your right to fair and proper compensation.